aarontenzing/wireframe-generator/README.md

 ## Manual Controls

 - Enter: Generates a new wireframe with a different height, depth, and width.
-- Right-arrow-key: Randomly rotates/translates the current wireframe, takes a screenshot, and writes annotations to a CSV file.
+- Right-arrow-key: Randomly rotates/translates the current wireframe, takes a screenshot, and writes annotations to a JSON file.
 - Key a: Enables drawing the axis.
 - Key s: Enables taking screenshots.